Leadership, resilience, and ‘Lord Franklin’

 These days, I have to play jazz. .

-In this transition, authority inevitably gets pushed down the organisation and away from the centre, and principles of practice become more important than instructions.
+In this transition, authority inevitably gets pushed down the organisation and away from the centre, and principles of practice, or guiding principles, become more important than instructions.
 So maybe there’s a further question here, as to whether it’s possible for large organisations to manage for resilience without deconstructing themselves into smaller organisations.
 And if this is the case, there is a question beyond it: how will we achieve the scale we need to adapt quickly enough to the resource and climate change shocks which are surely coming?

 The image is of a Victorian painting of Franklin dying by his boat, which hangs in the National Maritime Museum in Greenwich, London.
 It is used here with thanks.